substance/legacy-docs/substance/tutorial/content.md

 # Present your content {#display}

-## Intro

 In collaboration with eLife, we have developed an interactive reader for scientific documents which is based on the Substance Document Model, [eLife Lens](http://lens.substance.io).
-In this lesson we'll be displaying our fresh `hello-world.json` document using a customized build of eLife Lens, the Substance.Reader.
-You'll be able to drop
+In this lesson we'll be displaying your freshly generated Substance Article using a customized build of eLife Lens, the Substance.Reader.

 ## Setup